 Update: there is now a tasting fee from around €7 to €20.
 It sounds like a lot but you get up to 7 different Prosecco to try (impressive size pourings), a walk through the different types of Prosecco and, if you opt for the full tasting, local meat and cheese so you can do a proper Prosecco and food pairing.
 Yes, that’s right.
 I said wine and cheese pairing.

-After my tasting at Col Vetoraz I did have enough time to squeeze in another winery, but with two cases of wine already in the car, I had other plans in mind… (if you have more time to explore, you can plan you trip further here).
+After my tasting at Col Vetoraz I did have enough time to squeeze in another winery, but with two cases of wine already in the car, I had other plans in mind.
+Here’s my guide to the best wineries.

 Cost for the tasting: €0 (what you buy beyond the tasting is entirely up to you!
 The bottles I bought were priced around €9 per bottle).